cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 JavaScript first converts the string into its numeric equivalent before performing the comparison.
 As a result, the expression `20 < "300"` evaluates to `true`.

-To test if the function can correctly ignore non-numeric values, you could include a string such as `"300"` in the test cases.
+To test if the function can correctly ignore non-numeric values, consider including a string such as `"300"` in the relevant test cases.

 ---
 Why return a string (instead of a value of type "number") when the given array contains only non-number values?